 Environmental Science.
 The goal of this eight-week, online course is to provide students an interdisciplinary approach to the scientific principles, ideas, and concepts required to better understand our world.
 The course will cover a variety of environmental issues and controversies to help students understand the relationship between humans and the environment.
 The scientific method will be utilized to help students identify and analyze environmental problems, primarily focusing on those that are man-made.
 The course will incorporate concepts from the traditional sciences, primarily ecology, as well as the disciplines of economics, history, sociology, and political science.
 Upon completing the course, students should be able to explain human interaction with the environment.
 This course may be taken for CORE Scientific Connections credit or for BIOL Environmental Science credit; students taking the course for BIOL credit will complete an additional research project.
 Contact Dr Knight for more information.

 Native Alaska: Culture and Ecology.
 The primary goal of this course is to introduce students to Alaskan native culture, the Alaskan Native Claims Settlement Act (ANCSA), Alaskan geology and its ecology, and to evaluate how they intertwine in an indivisible manner.
 Students will develop a strong appreciation for the uniqueness of Alaska.
 Alaska’s rich native culture and geology have a profound effect on the regions ecology.
 Students will immerse themselves in the ecological wonders that Alaska affords such as glaciers, tundra, oceans, forests and more, culminating in a life-changing visit to Alaska, the world’s final frontier.
-A 7-day, post-semester trip to the State of Alaska is a required component of this course; this trip will incur an additional cost.
+A 7-day, post-semester trip (May 28-June 4, 2015) to the State of Alaska is a required component of this course; this trip will incur an additional cost (estimated $3000).
 Contact Dr Kelly for more information.

 What’s that Stuff.
 Have you ever asked yourself any of the following questions?
 Why doesn’t a glass of water or CokeTM relieve the burning sensation of chili peppers in spicy food?
 Why do old oil paintings discolor?
 Where did the phrase “to be in the limelight” originate?
 What puts the “blue” in blue jeans?
 Why do light sticks glow?
 How do time-released medicines work?
 “What’s that Stuff” is a course designed to explore landmark chemical technologies through the history of chemistry on the road to modern civilization.
 Contact Dr Bradshaw for more information.